suncoast-devs/handbook/lessons/misc-quick-reference/sql.md

 To create a primary key column we add the qualifier `PRIMARY KEY`.
 It is also useful to use the `SERIAL` type which creates an automatically increasing integer for each row inserted.
-This allows us to **omit** that column and allow the database to supply it and automatically keep track of it
+This allows us to **omit** that column and allow the database to supply it and automatically keep track of it.

 ```sql
 CREATE TABLE "Books" (